Tattoo FAQs

 How much does a tattoo typically cost?

 The shop minimum is $100 but for larger pieces it depends on the artist’s individual rate, size, and placement of the tattoo.
-Each artists’ present hourly rate is as follows:
+Please view our artists portfolios to check out each persons pricing.